Baby poop famously doesn’t smell like a bed of roses, but a foul odor definitely isn’t the norm for your little one’s waste either.

 Formula-fed baby poop will have a more noticeable smell since the particles in formula are much bigger than those in breast milk, meaning it takes longer to process in the gut, building up more bacteria.

-According to Breastfeeding Support, once your little one is introduced to formula or solids, this is when their poop will become not only smellier but more solid and brown in appearance like adult stools.
+According to Breastfeeding Support, once your little one is introduced to formula or solids, their poop will become not only smellier but more solid and brown in appearance like adult stools.